alreich/abstract_algebra/docs/definitions.rst

 -  :math:`(s_1, s_2) \circ (s_1', s_2') = (s_1 + s_1', s_2 \oplus s_2')`,
    for all :math:`(s_1, s_2), (s_1', s_2') \in U`
 -  :math:`(s_1, s_2) \bullet (s_1', s_2') = (s_1 \cdot s_1', s_2 \odot s_2')`

+Since the only requirement needed to form a direct product is that there be two *algebras*, each with its own set of elements and binary operation(s), the direct product definition works for any ``SingleElementSetAlgebra`` (Magma through Field).
+So, if ``G`` and ``H`` are two *SingleElementSetAlgebras*, then their direct product can be obtained by multiplying the two objects using Python’s multplication operator, ``G * H``.

 Properties of Algebras
 ----------------------